geotools/geotools/docs/user/tutorial/map/style.rst

 ---------------------------------------

 Once the method above has worked out which features were selected, if any, it passes their FeatureIds to the **displaySelected** method.
-This simply calls one of two Style creating methods and then redisplays the map with the updated Style:
+This calls one of two Style creating methods and then redisplays the map with the updated Style:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/style/SelectionLab.java